 It’s that time of year again.
 The woods are full of hunters looking for that prize buck.
-But with all of those people carrying all of those firearms, a few unfortunate incidents are bound to happen.
-The majority of the time, however, hunting-related injuries don’t involve guns.
+But with all of those people carrying all of those guns, a few unfortunate incidents are bound to happen.
+The majority of the time, however, hunting-related injuries don’t involve firearms.

-Take, for example, this story from the Palmetto State . . .
+Take, for example, this story that follows a recent death in Louisiana . . .

 Dr. Charles H. Cook is a trauma surgeon at the Ohio State University Medical Center and, I presume, a hunter.
-Reading between the lines of this 2010 story — Tree stands, not drunken gun-wielders, are the greatest threat to hunters — from the Los Angeles Times, it seems Dr. Cook got fed up with people suggesting that hunters were drunken louts with a tendency to get tanked and shoot each other.
+Reading between the lines of this 2010 story — Tree stands, not drunken gun-wielders, are the greatest threat to hunters — from the Los Angeles Times, it seems Dr. Cook got fed up with people suggesting that hunters are a bunch of drunken louts with a tendency to get tanked and shoot each other.

 Cook and his colleagues collected data from the two Level 1 trauma centers in Columbus, Ohio for a decade.
 They ended up with the profiles of 130 patients who suffered hunting-related injuries.